2020PB/police-brutality/reports/Oregon.md

 ### Police and federal officers arrest protester writing in chalk | (Believed to be) July 17th

-Footage shows approximately a dozen police and federal officers emerging from a building and approaching a protester writing in chalk.
+Footage shows approximately a dozen police and federal officers emerging from the IRS building at 3rd and Madison.
+Officers approach a protester writing in chalk.
 The protester stands to flee and is tackled to the ground by the officers.
 The individual is then arrested.
 The protester had a dog, whose leash is held by a federal officer.

 tags: abuse-of-power, arrest, protester, tackle

 id: or-portland-107

-geolocation:
+geolocation: 45.5148378,-122.6773971

 **Links**